cocos/cocos-docs/en/asset-workflow/sprite.md

 ## Premultiply Alpha

-- Premultiply Alpha: Indicates that the Alpha channel is premultiplied with the RGB channel when RGB is stored.
+- **Premultiply Alpha**: Indicates that the Alpha channel is premultiplied with the RGB channel when RGB is stored.
 For example, a red color with transparency of 50%, RGB is (255, 0, 0), the stored color value after premultiplying is (127, 0, 0, 0.5).

-- Non-Premultiply Alpha: Indicates that the Alpha channel will not be premultiplied with the RGB channel.
+- **Non-Premultiply Alpha**: Indicates that the Alpha channel will not be premultiplied with the RGB channel.
 Then the red color with transparency of 50% described above, the stored color value is (255, 0, 0, 0.5).

 Then why use Premultiply Alpha?
 In texture rendering, transparent textures uses Alpha Blending for blending, and the blending formula is:

-**result = source.RGB \* source.A + dest.RGB * (1 - source.A);**
+**result = source.RGB \* source.A + dest.RGB \* (1 - source.A);**

 Set the blend function to `gl.blendFunc(gl.SRC_ALPHA, gl.ONE_MINUS_SRC_ALPHA)`.